 - Washington and Idaho residents cannot apply through the out-of-area, non-resident pool.

-Idaho applicants should review the Idaho Residency Law information and complete the WSU Veterinary Medicine residency worksheet once instructed to do so as part of their application process.
-Residency questions should be directed to Chris Menter at email@example.com or (208) 885-6731.
+Idaho residents must read the Idaho Residency Law information and follow the residency certification instructions.
+Residency questions should be directed to Chris Menter at email@example.com or 208-885-6731.

 - Up to 20 Utah residents may be admitted through the WIMU regional cooperative program in veterinary medicine.
 The state of Utah is no longer participating in the WICHE program.